neurlang/goruut/doc/README.md

 ### Usage

 **Q: How to use as a library?**
 A: Import `github.com/neurlang/goruut/lib` in Go code.
 The library exposes phonemization/dephonemization functions with language-specific contexts.
+In python, use `pygoruut`.

 **Q: HTTP service setup?**
 A: Run the binary with a config file: